 Since these Enlightenment philosophers left the knowledge of the true sovereign God, the God of Abraham, out of their knowledge, they were left only with a god of nature.
 This was the god that people like Jefferson, Franklin, and Paine recognized.
 When it comes down to brass tacks, God, to them, was really little more than a vague god of nature.
 By nature, they meant more than just a tree, they meant human nature, the nature of man.

 So, we all know we are talking about human nature.
 They would actually use that phrase, human nature, at times in some of their philosophies.
 So we all know that the god they are really talking about is the god of this world.

-What most of these leaders, (please understand I am not talking about the common people who still had deep roots in Puritan thinking—most of them were quite Bible believing) believed in, in general, had come to be a modern version of a god modeled after ancient pantheistic predecessors; they believed in a god of nature.
+Please understand I am not talking about the common people who still had deep roots in Puritan thinking—most of them were quite Bible believing.
+But what most of these leaders believed in, in general, had come to be a modern version of a god modeled after ancient pantheistic predecessors; they believed in a god of nature.

 That idea trickled down to the lower level in later years.
 Now we have a common people who reject the Bible.
 They have gone through the public education system.
 But in those days the common people did not do that so much.
 The leaders were beginning to do it; they were turning by that time to out and out paganism.
 It started with them back then.

 Now what is the problem with all this?
 The problem with Enlightenment thinking about nature as at once the giver and the guarantor of human value or human rights is this: nature is a personification.
 It is not a person.
 It is not a rational being.
 So, how can nature impart value to mankind, or to people?
 How can it determine usefulness?
 How can nature, which lacks cogitative abilities, give mankind any value or any rights?